slacgismo/gismo-cloud-deploy/README.md

 (venv)$ gcd run-files [ --number | -n ] <0 ~ number> [ --deletenodes | -d ] [ --configfile | -f ] <filename> [--help]
 ```

-* If processfile command with no option command `-n` .
+* If process file command with no option command `-n`.
 The program will process the defined files in the `config.yaml` file.

 * The process file command with option command`-n` followed with an `integer number` will process the first `number` files in the defined bucket.
 If `number=0`, it processes all files in the buckets.

-* The option command `[ --deletenodes | -d ]` will enable or disable deleting the eks nodes action after processing the files.
-If `[ --deletenodes | -d ]` is assigned.
-The program will delete all eks nodes after processing.
+* The process file command with option command`-n` and an `integer number` will process the first `number` files in the defined bucket.
+If `number=0`, it processes all files in the buckets.

 * The option command `[ --configfile | -f ] [filename]` allows users to import configuration yaml files under `gismoclouddeploy/services/cli/config` folder.
 If this optional command is not assigned, the default configure file is `gismoclouddeploy/services/cli/config/config.yaml`.